-The potential cost savings of switching from incandescent bulbs to LEDs are huge.
-At the moment the initial cost of LEDs is still higher, but fortunately this is changing!
+The potential cost savings of switching from incandescent bulbs to LED light bulbs are huge.
+At the moment the initial cost of LED light bulbs is still higher, but fortunately this is changing!
 Every year, prices of LED lights are falling, giving consumers on a tighter budget the option of energy efficient, versatile, durable lighting.

-Now for the science bit … LEDs are made of Gallium nitride (GaN), which shrinks at twice the rate of silicon as it cools.
+Now for the science bit … LED light bulbs are made of Gallium nitride (GaN), which shrinks at twice the rate of silicon as it cools.
 This means it cannot be grown on silicon like other solid-state electronic components, because by the time it cools down it has cracked.
 Over the past few years, scientists have developed a new design of LED light, adding layers of aluminium gallium nitride to counteract the fast shrinking pure gallium nitride.
-The aluminium layers take longer to shrink during the cooling process, allowing the LEDs to be grown on silicon.
+The aluminium layers take longer to shrink during the cooling process, allowing the LED light bulbs to be grown on silicon.

 Industry experts believe it won’t be long until LED bulbs are available for the same price as standard incandescent tungsten-filament light bulbs.
 Until this happens, you have plenty of other reasons to take the LED route.

-Having a tight budget shouldn’t stop you from switching to LEDs.
+Having a tight budget shouldn’t stop you from switching to LED light bulbs.
 Although they might cost a bit more at the outset, they will quickly save you money on those rocketing electricity bills.